I am a chronic illness warrior who is always on the lookout for scientifically proven ways to support natural wellness.

 My pothos grows happily in our master bathroom in entirely indirect sunlight.
 It grows quickly and is perfect for achieving that “indoor jungle” look that is so popular right now.
 Pothos vine is also perfect for hanging planters in any room of the house.

 The snake plant, “sansevieria” (doesn’t that sound like a yoga pose?), or “mother-in-law’s tongue” is an excellent addition to any home.
 My favorite feature?
 It requires almost no water, making them perfect for new plant owners.
 I water my snake plant only four times a year and it couldn’t be happier.
 Because they can tolerate almost any light situation they are perfect for anyone and are almost completely unkillable.

 Because of its long leaves, the snake plant is a great oxygen producer making it perfect for bedrooms!
 In Thailand, a study proved that just 4-5 snake plants effectively lowered CO2 levels in offices.
 Another factor that makes them excellent for bedrooms is that snake plants do their best work at night by opening their stomata in the evening to minimize water loss.

 3. Arrowhead Vine

 This bright green friend thrives in indirect sunlight and almost any climate.
-Since it prefers dryer soil, it’s a great low maintenance option.
+Since it prefers dryer soil, it’s a great low-maintenance option.
 One of my favorite features of the arrowhead vine is the speed with which it grows.
-It’s great for filling in a blank wall space quickly and can be grown beautifully in both a traditional pot or a hanging planter.
+It’s great for filling in a blank wall space quickly and can be grown beautifully in both a traditional pot and a hanging planter.

 Another great benefit of the arrowhead vine is that it’s incredibly easy to transplant the cuttings when you’re ready for more plants.
 I’ve done it by simply pulling up one of the more established leaves from the soil and moving it to a glass of water on a window sill.
 After a week or two when the roots look fuzzy, it’s ready to go into a fresh pot.